arjn2/megan-aics/README.md

 # megan-aics

-Enhanced Style-GAN based training model which generates new variants of dataset.
+Enhanced Style-GAN based training model which extends dataset by generating new variants without compromising quality of generation.

+Use of encoders to enable quality generation for dataset extension.

 # Improvement
 GAN MODEL CONFUSION MATRIX